-For more information about this course:

-Dr Daniele Rossi D.Rossi@westminster.ac.uk

-learning outcomes that a student migl the learning opportunities that are pro cation provides a concise summary of the main features of the course and the ht reasonably be expected to achieve and demonstrate if s/he takes full advantage of wided.
-This specification should be read in conjunction with the Course Handbook adbooks, which provide more detailed information on the specific learning outcomes, sment methods for each module.
+Please note: This programme specification provides a concise summary of the main features of the course and the learning outcomes that a student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
+This specification should be read in conjunction with the Course Handbook provided to students and Module Handbooks, which provide more detailed information on the specific learning outcomes, content, teaching, learning and assessment methods for each module.

 Copyright of University of Westminster 2016 ©